Our Love/Hate Relationship with Provider Productivity

 Why greater productivity is a necessity

 In recent blogs, we’ve talked about how pursuing the Institute for Healthcare Improvement’s Triple Aim remains critical for maximizing overall health system performance and a reliable constant in the ever-changing map of healthcare.
 We’ve also discussed the value to primary care providers of capturing more acute care patients who might otherwise seek to have their medical needs met at retail clinics or urgent care centers due to limited access at their provider’s practice.
-The common element in both of these objectives and the most effective way to achieve them is improved productivity.
+The common element in both of these objectives and the most effective way to achieve this improved productivity.

 However, without a corresponding increase in the kind of efficiency that supports productivity – and in turn leads to greater access – our ability to attain the Triple Aim, along with our hopes for meeting the needs of acute care patients will never reach fruition.
 And as we will discuss in the next blog, neither will our ability to bring the medical home to an effective reality.